-Rain reported from Loferer Alm at 1625 metres elevation 7 kms ESE of Waidring but it is forecast cold enough for snow at higher elevations in the ski area から Waidring
+Rain reported from Patscherkofel at 2252 metres elevation ENE of Patscherkofel but it is forecast cold enough for snow at the ski area から Patscherkofel

 Missing 1 season due to health, we have been to Niederau every year since 2009, previously France and Switzerland.